daniel-perezb/Aniso_MPM/Projects/cmaes/README.md

 ## TODO
-- [ ] Check if code cimpiles in a different computer
+- [ ] Check if code compiles in a different computer
-- [ ] Upload parameters used for paper

 ## Code description